Prints, Drawings, and Paintings

 The Lewis Walpole Library houses a significant collection of fine and graphic arts.
 The prints and drawings make up one of the most important collections of eighteenth-century British visual satire anywhere and it is the largest such collection outside the United Kingdom.
-The roughly 30,000 works on paper include over 10,000 caricatures and satirical prints, important holdings of drawings, and portrait and topographical prints, most of which are cataloged and searchable in Orbis or Quicksearch and browsable in the Library’s Digital Images Collection or FindIt.
+The roughly 30,000 works on paper include over 10,000 caricatures and satirical prints, important holdings of drawings, and portrait and topographical prints, most of which are cataloged and searchable in Orbis, and Quicksearch, and searchable and browsable in Digital Collections.

 The collection includes many important works by such artists as